Senior Geological/Geotechnical Engineer, Rock Mechanics Team Lead

-Anne Clayton M.Sc., P.Eng., has a focus on rock mechanics, mining geotechnics, and investigation of complex geological environments; she is also an active leader in BGC’s Rock Mechanics Team.
-She applies the principle of getting the geology right to mining operations and development projects, linear infrastructure and energy.
-Anne specializes in the design and support of open pit mining projects and has gained a broad-range of mining experience including geotechnical monitoring, rock and tailings storage facility design and operation, dewatering/depressurization of mine facilities, and ground control/geohazard management.
-She brings a deep understanding of geotechnical site investigation to her work gained through years of conducting and managing rock focused and multi-disciplinary campaigns, including the collection and interpretation of borehole televiewer data.
-Anne has led monitoring programs for block-cave induced subsidence and bedrock instability.
-She has explored all across BC, and in Alaska, South Carolina, Mexico, the Dominican Republic through project work and provided off-site engineering services for many other jurisdictions.
-Anne’s post graduate degree focused on characterizing, monitoring and stability modelling of a large bedrock instability associated with a mining development project in British Columbia.
-She has a special interest in understanding the link between geological environments, the spatial distribution/density of geotechnical model data inputs and the reliability of engineering assessments.
+Anne Clayton, M.Sc., P.Eng.
+(BC, ON), P.E.
+(AK), has a focus on rock mechanics, mining geotechnics, and investigation of complex geological environments.
+She applies the principle of getting the geology right to mining operations and development projects, linear infrastructure, and energy.
+Anne specializes in the design and support of open pit mining projects and has gained a broad range of mining experience including geotechnical monitoring, rock and tailings storage facility design and operation, dewatering/depressurization of mine facilities, and ground control/geohazard management.
+She brings a deep understanding of geotechnical site investigation to her work, gained through rock-focused and multi-disciplinary campaigns, including expertise in the collection and interpretation of borehole televiewer data.
+Anne has led monitoring programs for block-cave-induced subsidence and bedrock instability.
+She has explored BC, and Alaska, South Carolina, Mexico, the Dominican Republic through project work and provided off-site engineering services for other jurisdictions.
+Anne currently leads the Rock Mechanics Discipline team at BGC, and has a special interest in understanding the link between geological environments, the spatial distribution/density of geotechnical model data inputs and the reliability of engineering assessments.